xlladdins/xll/README.md

 ## Get Started

 Run the [installer](https://github.com/xlladdins/xll/xll.msi).
-This places the xll project template in your `Documents\Visual Studio 2019` folder.
+This places the xll project template in your `Documents\Visual Studio 2019` folder and include visualizers for debugging.

 Create a new project using `File ► New ► Project...` (`Ctrl-Shift-N`) and select `XLL Project`.
 You will need to